All Episodes

 And she is looking so lovingly and respectfully at him that I don't believe it.

-Now, the last time I saw him side by side was in that picture when they were on the beach dancing to no music, two weeks before the Monica Lewinsky story broke.
+Now, the last time I saw him side by side was in that picture when they were on the beach dancing to no music two weeks before the Monica Lewinsky story broke.

-We're not gonna jip it.
+We're not going to jip it.

-I'm not gonna go there.
+I'm not going to go there.

-I'm I'm not I'm not gonna jip it.
+I'm not going to jip it.

-I understand I have empathy, and I know the last thing you want from this program.
+I have empathy, and I know the last thing you want from this program.

 All right.

-This guy's never gonna stop.
+This guy's not going to stop.

-I'm gonna regret this.
+I'm going to regret this.

 I thought that ain't bad for one of the frozen chosen.

-Let me say Clinton used to be a greeter in a sperm bank.
+Clinton used to be a greeter in a sperm bank.

 Not a symbol.